Utah meets Stanford in Pac-12 Tournament - WTOP News

 Las Vegas; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: The Utah Utes play in the Pac-12 Tournament against the Stanford Cardinal.
+BOTTOM LINE: The Utah Utes and Stanford Cardinal meet in the Pac-12 Tournament.

-The Utes have gone 10-10 against Pac-12 opponents, with a 7-4 record in non-conference play.
-Utah is fifth in the Pac-12 with 9.2 offensive rebounds per game led by Marco Anthony averaging 2.4.
+The Utes are 10-10 against Pac-12 opponents and 7-4 in non-conference play.
+Utah averages 68.9 points while outscoring opponents by 5.4 points per game.

-The Cardinal are 7-13 against Pac-12 teams.
-Stanford is second in the Pac-12 with 14.6 assists per game led by Ingram Harrison averaging 3.7.

-TOP PERFORMERS: Gabe Madsen is shooting 37.3% from beyond the arc with 2.5 made 3-pointers per game for the Utes, while averaging 11.5 points.
-Branden Carlson is averaging 15.6 points, seven rebounds and 1.7 blocks over the last 10 games for Utah.
+TOP PERFORMERS: Branden Carlson is averaging 15.9 points, 7.4 rebounds and two blocks for the Utes.
+Lazar Stefanovic is averaging 11.6 points over the last 10 games for Utah.

-Maxime Raynaud is averaging 8.8 points and six rebounds for the Cardinal.
-Spencer Jones is averaging 15.1 points over the last 10 games for Stanford.
+Spencer Jones is averaging 13.9 points for the Cardinal.
+Brandon Angel is averaging 13.4 points over the last 10 games for Stanford.

 LAST 10 GAMES: Utes: 3-7, averaging 62.6 points, 34.1 rebounds, 13.5 assists, 4.5 steals and 2.7 blocks per game while shooting 37.2% from the field.
 Their opponents have averaged 66.2 points per game.